davpoolechem/JuliaChem.jl/README.md

 2. Define the environmental variable SIMINT as the directory of your SIMINT installation.

-Then, the other GitHub dependencies for JuliaChem must be downloaded.
+3. Then, the other GitHub dependencies for JuliaChem must be downloaded.
 This can be done with the following Julia commands:

+a. using Pkg

+b.
+Pkg.add(PackageSpec(url="https://github.com/davpoolechem/MATH.jl.git"))

+c.
+Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JCModules.jl.git"))

+Finally, JuliaChem itself can be downloaded and installed:

+d.
+Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JuliaChem.jl"))

+This will download the JuliaChem package to your computer and build JERI.
+If all goes well, this should be all that is needed.
+Now, you can use JuliaChem in any script you wish simply by importing the JuliaChem module:

+using JuliaChem

+# Building JuliaChem (for Developers)
+If you are interested in actively developing JuliaChem, you will want to build and install JuliaChem as follows.

+1. As with above, you will need to build and install SIMINT.
+This follows the first two steps as above.

+2. Git clone the JuliaChem repo into your directory.

+3.

 1. using Pkg